pwcazenave/PyFVCOM/README.md

     - do_the_plot
     - prep_plot

-* tide_tools - tools to use and abuse tidal data from an SQLite database of tidal time series.
+* tide - tools to use and abuse tidal data from an SQLite database of tidal time series.
     - julian_day
     - gregorian_date
     - add_harmonic_results